ScottLouvau/scottlouvau.github.io/static/math/Tests.md

   - [ ] No sound/bar/animation
 - [ ] Take over six seconds for a problem (write down what problem)
 - [ ] Solve ten problems correctly.
+- [ ] Open settings, close them, then solve a problem.
+  - [ ] Verify not added to redo list (timer resets on modal close)
 - [ ] Click each toolbar icon
   - [ ] Do modals show?
   - [ ] Is rendering ok?
 (Good width, font size ok, no text over edges)